Welcome to the Archives of the American Field Service and

 The Archives of the American Field Service and AFS Intercultural Programs (AFS Archives) is the repository for material related to the history and development of the organization that is now referred to as AFS Intercultural Programs, Inc.

 AFS Intercultural Programs began as the American Ambulance Field Service (later to be known as the "American Field Service" or "AFS"), which had its origins in 1914 shortly after the outbreak of World War I, when young Americans living in Paris volunteered as ambulance drivers at the American Ambulance Hospital in Neuilly-sur-Seine, just outside of Paris.
-AFS participated in every major French battle and carried more than 500,000 wounded during World War I. By the end of the war, 2,500 men had served in the American Field Service with the French Armies.
+AFS participated in every major French battle and carried supplies and more than 500,000 wounded during World War I. By the end of the war, 2,500 men had served in the American Field Service with the French Armies.

 For more information about the transition of AFS from an ambulance and camion service in World War I to the present-day international student exchange programs, please view the page containing more information about the archival record groups

 News from the Archives